salcedoe/MtMdocs/docs/matlabBasics/MatlabIntro.md

     - Can you point and click on things?
     - Do you know how to make a list of instructions?

 Alright, that's more than one question, but if you can do most of the above then you too can barely learn to program.
+In fact, your brain is already [pre-wired to code](https://neurosciencenews.com/coding-logic-brain-neuroscience-29860/){target="_blank"} —— the same parts of your brain that you use for logic reasoning are used for coding.

-Learning to program is a lot like learning a foreign language.
+But learning to code takes some work.
+It is a lot like learning a foreign language.
 You start completely lost.
 Then, slowly you start to understand a word here and there.
 And then suddenly, it clicks, and you're smoking and chatting away with your new friends in Italy.

 ## So, what is programming, anyway?